iswxw/wxw-go/source/w06/w061_test.md

           -json
               Convert test output to JSON suitable for automated processing.
-              See 'go doc test2json' for the encoding details.
+              See 'go doc test2json' for the w_encoding details.

           -o file
               Compile the test binary to the named file.